Living with COPD: Exercise

 Sure, it would be great if everybody with COPD could go to pulmonary rehab to learn how to exercise safely in a monitored environment.
 Unfortunately that’s not possible, so here are some exercise basics.
 Bring this information to your doctor and ask if it would be okay for you to start an exercise routine.

-Stretching and flexibility exercises help improve your posture, movement and breathing.
+Types of Exercistretching and flexibility exercises help improve your posture, movement and breathing.
 Stretching the right way can reduce, or even eliminate, muscle soreness brought on by exercise.
 Flexibility activities can reduce your chance of falls or other injuries.

 Strengthening and resistance activities help build muscles, improve strength, and maintain bone health.
 Using hand weights and / or resistance bands and working with weight machines are good ways to increase your strength.